kqsy/GiveMeBadge2/README.md

 ====================
 [GiveMeBadge](https://github.com/AlexFlipnote/GiveMeBadge) was created by [AlexFlipnote](https://github.com/AlexFlipnote).
 All credit for the GiveMeBadge application and script goes to him.
-This is simply just a joke executeable made merely for fun, and has no official correlation to the original product.
+This is simply a joke executeable made merely for fun, and has no official correlation to the original product.
+It is a fun tool to prank your friends, and is easily customizable.
 Please feel free to check out his work, and his company: https://alexflipnote.dev/ https://xela.dev/

 Bugs